ufs-community/uwtools/docs/sections/contributor_guide/developer_setup.rst

 Developer Setup
 ===============

-.. include:: links.rst

 Creating a ``bash`` development shell
 -------------------------------------

-.. include:: ../miniforge3_instructions.rst
+.. include:: ../../shared/miniforge3_instructions.rst

-2. Install the `condev`_ package into the base environment.
+2. Install the :anaconda-condev:`condev package<>` into the base environment.

   .. code:: sh

     conda install -y -c maddenp condev

-3. In a clone of the `workflow-tools repository`_, create the development shell.
+3. In a clone of the :uwtools:`workflow-tools repository<>`, create the development shell.

   .. code:: sh